Plutonomicon/plutarch-plutus/docs/TYPECLASSES.md

 > Note: The above snippet uses GHC 9 features (`OverloadedRecordDot`).
 Be sure to check out [alternatives to `OverloadedRecordDot`](#alternatives-to-overloadedrecorddot).

 In essence, `pletFields` takes in a type level list of the field names that you want to access and a continuation function that takes in an `HRec`.
 This `HRec` is essentially a collection of the bound fields.
 You don't have to worry too much about the details of `HRec`.
-This particular usage has type-
+This particular usage has type:

 ```hs
 pletFields :: Term s PScriptContext